flingo64/PhotoStation-Upload-Lr-Plugin/README.md

 	  --\> upload to:	Test/2010/10/img1.jpg<br>
 	  In other words:	\<local-base-path\>\\\<relative-path\>\\file -- upload to --\> \<Target Album\>/\<relative-path\>/file<br>

-- __Target Album may contain Metadata placeholders__:
+- __Target Album__ may contain __Metadata placeholders__:<br>
 	Metadata placeholders are evaluated for each uploaded photo/video, so that the actual target album may be different for each individual photo/video.
-	Metadata placeholders can be used to define a completely metadata-based PhotoStation target album layout, which is independent of the local directory layout.
+	Metadata placeholders can be used to define a metadata-based PhotoStation album layout, which is completely independent of the local directory layout.
 	Metadata placeholders look like:<br>
 	  - {Date %Y}
 	  - {Date %Y-%m-%d}
 	  - {LrFM:cameraModel}
 	  - {LrFM:isoRating}<br>
   To learn more about the use of metadata placeholders and how they work, take a look at the Wiki

 - __Photo-plus-Thumbnail Upload__ (default) for faster PhotoStation fill-up and to minimize load on diskstation